alfreddatakillen/slarver/README.md

 =======

-This nodejs module will take one stream and split it up into multiple smaller streams with redundant parts.
-To join the smaller streams together to the original stream again, you will only need a subset of the smaller streams, since they overlap some data.
+This nodejs module will take one stream and split it up into multiple smaller streams with redundant parts (called "fragments").
+To join the fragment streams together to the original stream, you will only need a subset of the fragments, since they overlap some data.

-For example, to split one stream into five smaller streams, and then use three of those for recreating to original stream:
+For example, to split one stream into five fragments, and then use three of those fragments for recreating to original stream:

 ```
 const Slarver = require('slarver');

 const slarver = new Slarver.Split(5, 3);
-// First argument in the class constructor is the number of streams to split
+// First argument in the class constructor is the number of fragments to
-// into, and the second argument is how many to the splits you would need to
+// create, and the second argument is how many to the fragments you would
-// recreate the original data.
+// need to recreate the original data.

 fs.createReadStream('example.blob').pipe(slarver);

-slarver.splits[0].pipe(fs.createWriteStream('example.blob-split0'));
+slarver.splits[0].pipe(fs.createWriteStream('example.blob-fragment0'));
-slarver.splits[1].pipe(fs.createWriteStream('example.blob-split1'));
+slarver.splits[1].pipe(fs.createWriteStream('example.blob-fragment1'));
-slarver.splits[2].pipe(fs.createWriteStream('example.blob-split2'));
+slarver.splits[2].pipe(fs.createWriteStream('example.blob-fragment2'));
-slarver.splits[3].pipe(fs.createWriteStream('example.blob-split3'));
+slarver.splits[3].pipe(fs.createWriteStream('example.blob-fragment3'));
-slarver.splits[4].pipe(fs.createWriteStream('example.blob-split4'));
+slarver.splits[4].pipe(fs.createWriteStream('example.blob-fragment4'));
 ```

 To join three of those streams together into the original stream: